OrenZiv/nested-set-tree/README.md

 ### Installing

-The standard installations of the tools mentioned above will suffice.
+The standard installations of the tools mentioned above will suffice.<br>
-On the first run the service will initialize the local database with the necessary table structure.
+On the first run the service will initialize the local database with the necessary table structure. <br>
-Running this docker command will get you an instance that needs no further configuration:
+Running this docker command will get you a Postgres instance that needs no further configuration:
 ```docker
 docker run --name=nestedTree -e POSTGRES_PASSWORD=CHANGEME -e POSTGRES_USER=CHANGEME -e POSTGRES_DB=nestedTree -p 5432:5432 -d postgres:9.6
 ```